 Feel free to add more examples to the current list, but try to keep it general and widely applicable.
 Also, feel free to add lists of examples pertaining to other cultures and time periods.
 Also feel free to add to the list of examples below, but keep in mind that this sort of thing is often played with and changes over time, so there are going to be very few straight examples.

-.
-The hatred of Orcs and the hatred of human ethnic minorities carry very different connotations in media (for some reason
+Note: Please try to keep Fantastic Racism to a minimum unless it is very clearly supposed to be a direct analogue to real-life bigotry.
+The hatred of Orcs and the hatred of human ethnic minorities carry very different connotations in media (for some reason).

 - Donald Duck in the comics suffers from a bad temper, arrogance and vanity, but has his heart in the right place.
 The same can be said about Uncle Scrooge, who is thrifty and heartless at times, but shows compassion towards others when necessary.